Opportunity in

 HEALTHY BRAIN TISSUE

-T cells transiently scan the surfaces of APCs but don’t recognize their specific antigen and move on.
+T cells transiently scan the surfaces of antigen presenting cells (APCs) but don’t recognize their specific antigen and move on.
 As a result, no immune response is initiated.

 PROGRESSIVE MS: CHRONIC LESION